ImYasuf/VoidUi/README.md

 ### Button

 A clickable row that fires a callback.
+Clicking triggers a **ripple animation** from the click point.

 ```lua
 CombatSection:CreateButton({